-When a student has received a behavior notice or student action plan pertaining to their behavior/conduct in class, a demerit will be entered into Renweb/FACTS.
-This allows us to monitor students' behavior.
-The number of demerits will determine the Conduct grade for the grading period.
-This grade will be a letter grade earned in each class.
+When a student has received an office referral for behavior/conduct in class, and a consequence is earned, a demerit will be entered into Renweb/FACTS by administration.
+This allows us to monitor students' behavior by class/subject.
+A grade for conduct will be a letter grade earned in each class/subject.
 It will only appear on the family side on the report card each quarter.
+The overall number of demerits earned will determine the Conduct grade for report card purposes.
 As a family, you can monitor Conduct progress through the Behavior Section in the Renweb/FACTS family portal.